T-54/T-55: Description

-The T-54 and T-55 have a cabin layout shared with many post-World War II tanks, with the fighting compartment in the front, engine compartment in the rear, and a dome-shaped turret in the center of the hull.
+The T-54 and T-55 have a cabin layout shared with many post-World War II tanks, with the fighting compartment in the front, the engine compartment in the rear, and a dome-shaped turret in the hull's centre.
 The driver's hatch is on the front left of the hull roof.
 In the turret, the commander is seated on the left, with the gunner to his front and the loader on the right.
-The tank has a flat track, meaning no support rollers, the suspension has the drive sprocket at the rear, and dead track.
-Engine exhaust is on the left fender.
+The tank has a flat track, meaning no support rollers, the suspension has the drive sprocket at the rear and dead track.
+The engine exhaust is on the left fender.
 There is a prominent gap between the first and second road wheel pairs, a distinguishing feature from the T-62, which has progressively larger spaces between road wheels towards the rear.

-The T-54 and T-55 tanks are outwardly very similar and difficult to distinguish visually.
-Many T-54s were also updated to T-55 standards, so the distinction is often downplayed with the collective name T-54/55.
-Soviet tanks were factory-overhauled every 7,000 km and often given minor technology updates.
+The T-54 and T-55 tanks are outwardly similar and difficult to distinguish visually.
+Soviet tanks were factory-overhauled every 7,000 km and usually given minor technology updates.
 Many states have added or modified the tank's equipment; India, for example, affixed fake fume extractors to its T-54s and T-55s so that its gunners would not confuse them with Pakistani Type 59s.

-The older T-54 can be distinguished from the T-55 by a dome-shaped ventilator on the front right of the turret and a driver-operated SGMT 7.62 mm machine gun mounted to fire through a tiny hole in the center of the hull's front.
+The older T-54 can be distinguished from the T-55 by a dome-shaped ventilator on the front right of the turret and a driver-operated SGMT 7.62 mm machine gun mounted to fire through a tiny hole in the centre of the hull's front.
 Early T-54s lacked a gun fume extractor, had an undercut at the turret's rear, and a distinctive "pig-snout" gun mantlet.